What is ballast water and why do tankers use it?

 How do we manage ballast water to prevent invasive species?

 Ballast water is exchanged by either flushing tanks three times the tanks volume (flow-through exchange) or emptying and refilling tanks (empty-refill exchange).
 While ballast water exchange removes many non-indigenous species, it is not 100% effective and does not treat tank sediments or non-pumpable ballast water.
-Ballast water exchange can also be operationally unsafe; a vessel captain may use his or her discretion in claiming a safety exemption to exchange.
+Ballast water exchange can also be operationally unsafe, for example during rough weather.
+A vessel captain may use his or her discretion, and if it is unsafe, can claim an exemption to this rule.

 Who regulates ballast water?